Biden fails to secure major security, oil commitments at Arab summit

 Biden came to Saudi Arabia hoping to reach a deal on oil production to help drive down gasoline prices that are driving inflation above 40-year highs and threatening his approval ratings.

-He leaves the region empty-handed but hoping the OPEC+ group, comprising Saudi Arabia, Russia and other producers, will boost production at a meeting on Aug.
+He leaves the region empty-handed but hopes the OPEC+ group, comprising Saudi Arabia, Russia and other producers, will boost production at a meeting on Aug.
 3.

 “I look forward to seeing what’s coming in the coming months,” Biden said.